stolostron/rhacm-docs/manage_applications/channel_sample.md

 # Channels samples

 View samples and YAML definitions that you can use to build your files.
 Channels (`channel.apps.open-cluster-management.io`) provide you with improved continuous integration and continuous delivery capabilities for creating and managing your Red Hat Advanced Cluster Management for Kubernetes applications.
 Learn more at [Creating and managing channels](managing_channels.md).

-## Example channel definition YAML structure
+## Example channel definition YAML structure {#channel-definition-yaml-structure}

 The definition structure for a channel can resemble the following YAML content: